Islandora/documentation/CONTRIBUTING.md

 ### Report a bug

-To report a bug you should [open an issue in the Islandora repository](https://github.com/Islandora/documentation/issues/new) that summarizes the bug.
+To report a bug you should [open an issue in the Islandora repository](https://github.com/Islandora/documentation/issues/new) that [summarizes the bug along best practice guidelines](https://github.com/Islandora/islandora-community/wiki/Bug-Report-Template).
 Prepend the label "Bug:" to the title of the issue.

 In order to help us understand and fix the bug it would be great if you could provide us with: